x-team/handbook/core-values.md

 Being a true X-Teamer in terms of ownership means that you are:

 * **Taking responsibility**
-  When you take something on, whether it be a new projects, ideas, solutions, etc., you should treat it like your own and take pride in it, seeing it through from conception to completion.
+  When you take something on, whether it be a new project, ideas, solutions, etc., you should treat it like your own and take pride in it, seeing it through from conception to completion.
 It's your baby, so deliver it and care for it like you would a real child.

 * **Committed**
   Your motivation might change over the course of a project, but it doesn't mean you should start putting in less effort.
-When you committed to doing it, you made a pact with yourself that said "I will see this through, I will keep moving forward, I will unleash my potential, because I believe in making an impact in this team."
+When you committed to doing it, you made a pact with yourself that said: "I will see this through, I will keep moving forward, I will unleash my potential, because I believe in making an impact in this team."

 * **Uphold quality**
   We've learned a lot from the world of open source.
 X-Teamers are developers who code like the world is watching, like you're submitting a PR to a project with 10,000 stars on Github even if it's just a team of three.
-This is your project and it deserves nothing less than 100% of what you can provide it.
+This is your project, and it deserves nothing less than 100% of what you can provide it.
 Don't get lazy, stay committed to yourself and what you believe in.

 ## Compassion {#compassion}